Access myLTSA Services

 Successful Registration

-• If you would like confirmation of registration, you may order a State of Title Certificate for a fee.
-The State of Title Certificate will be mailed to you after your application has been registered and will show the change on title.
+• If you would like proof of the change on title, you may order a State of Title Certificate for a fee.
+The State of Title Certificate will be sent to you by mail or email depending on how you submit after your application has been registered and will show the change on title.

 • For many applications this can be requested as part of your application.
 If the application form does not include an option to order a State of Title Certificate you may do so by filling out this form.